 You must receive budget and credit counseling from an approved credit counseling agency within 180 days before your bankruptcy case is filed.
 The agency will review possible options available to you in credit counseling and assist you in reviewing your budget.
 Different agencies provide the counseling in-person, by telephone, or over the Internet.
 If you decide to file bankruptcy, you must have a certificate from the agency showing that you received the counseling before your bankruptcy case was filed.

-In most cases you will not lose your home or car during your bankruptcy case as long as your equity in the property is fully exempt.
-Even if your property is not fully exempt, you will be able to keep it, if you pay its non-exempt value to creditors in Chapter 13.
+In most cases, you will not lose your home or car during your bankruptcy case as long as you have fully exempt equity in your property.
+Even if your property is not fully exempt, you can keep it if you pay its non-exempt value to creditors in Chapter 13.

 However, some of your creditors may have a ‘‘security interest’’ in your home, automobile, or other personal property.
 This means that you gave that creditor a mortgage on the home or put your other property up as collateral for the debt.
 Bankruptcy does not make these security interests go away.
-If you don’t make your payments on that debt, the creditor may be able to take and sell the home or the property, during or after the bankruptcy case.
+If you do not make your payments on that debt, the creditor may have the right to take and sell the home or the property, during or after the bankruptcy case.

-In a Chapter 13 case, you may be able to keep certain secured property by paying the creditor the value of the property rather than the full amount owed on the debt.
+In a Chapter 13 case, you may have the right to keep certain secured property by paying the creditor the value of the property rather than the full amount owed on the debt.
 Or you can use Chapter 13 to catch up on back payments and get current on the loan.

 There are also several ways that you can keep collateral or mortgaged property after you file a Chapter 7 bankruptcy.
-You can agree to keep making your payments on the debt until it is paid in full.
-Or you can pay the creditor the amount that the property you want to keep is worth.
-In some cases involving fraud or other improper conduct by the creditor, you may be able to challenge the debt.
+You can agree to keep making your payments on the debt until paid in full.
+You can also pay the creditor the amount that the property you want to keep is worth.
+In some cases involving fraud or other improper conduct by the creditor, you can challenge the debt.
 If you put up your household goods as collateral for a loan (other than a loan to purchase the goods), you can usually keep your property without making any more payments on that debt.

 Can I Own Anything After Bankruptcy?